zuozhenggh/learning-library/solutions-library/peoplesoft-move-improve/psft-env/psft-env.md

   This option is only available for DBaaS environments.

     • **Backup and Restore**: Select this option to backup or restore an environment.

-  NOTE: You can also login to your application by adding it's IP addess and host name in hosts file.

   Login credential: